 The sustainability minor draws upon the Sustainability Leadership Semester for the majority of the credits for this minor.
 Students who complete the 15 credits in the SLS may choose to take one additional course from a list of approved courses to complete a minor in sustainability.

-The Sustainability Semester in Residence is an undergraduate immersion program offered in the fall semester, which is focused on sustainability and regeneration.
+The Sustainability Leadership Semester is an undergraduate immersion program offered in the fall semester, which is focused on sustainability and regeneration.
 A cohort of students spends the semester in full-time residence at Merry Lea’s Rieth Village.
 Students closely evaluate day-to-day decisions and make sustainable living choices concerning both personal lifestyle and community life.
 They study ecosystems and their functions at Merry Lea and in the surrounding region.

-The Sustainability Semester in Residence is a problem-based learning experience in which students engage in solving real issues of local concern.
+The Sustainability Leadership Semester is a problem-based learning experience in which students engage in solving real issues of local concern.
 The learning community provides an opportunity for students and faculty with a wide range of backgrounds and expertise to contribute to the process of understanding these problems and looking for solutions.
 Students interact with people from the local community who are faced with real environmental issues and learn the complexity of and interdisciplinary nature of possible solutions.

 Planning and advising notes